Points2Sound: From mono to binaural audio using 3D point cloud scenes

 \end{itemize}

-This paper is organized as follows: Section \ref{sec:related_work} provides a brief overview on the related work.
-Section \ref{sec:approach} explains the details about the neural network architecture, the training procedure, and the data used.
+This paper is organized as follows: Section \ref{sec:related_work} provides a brief overview of the related work.
+Section \ref{sec:approach} details the neural network architecture, the training procedure, and the data used.
 Section \ref{sec:results} presents the evaluation metrics and the obtained results.
-Discussion is detailed in Section \ref{sec:discussion} and conclusions are provided in Section \ref{sec:conclusion}.
+Section \ref{sec:discussion} discusses the results, and Section \ref{sec:conclusion} concludes.